 Volume 1, Issue 3

-Created in the spring of 2000 to honor the life and work of the late Eric R. Neisser, former acting dean, long-time professor, supervisor in the Constitutional Litigation Clinic, and committed social activist, the Neisser Public Interest Program serves to promote a culture of public service within the law school community, increase and enhance opportunities for students to learn about and experience public interest work, and support and assist students interested in developing careers in public service.
+Created in 2000, the Program honors the life and work of the late Eric R. Neisser, former acting dean, long-time professor, supervisor in the Constitutional Litigation Clinic, and committed social activist.
+The Program serves to promote a culture of public service within the law school community, increase and enhance opportunities for students to learn about and experience public interest work, and support and assist students pursuing careers in the public sector.

-- Administering the school's Public Interest Fellows Program
+- Administering the school's Public Interest Fellows Program;